-How to backup cloud servers?
+How to make a cloud server backup?
 Find it out here

 Physical server vs cloud server backup

-Although there are several ways to back up a physical server, the most common method requires a software agent in the client that reads and collects the data that will be backed up.
+Although there are several ways to back up a physical server, the most common method requires a software agent in the client that reads and collects the data to back up.
 Then, the software uses an IP network to transfer the copy to the backup server.

 From the conceptual point of view, the backup of a virtual server may seem to be similar to the physical server backup method but entails a greater complexity.